Don't Blame Me 2:070:00/2:07

 In 1942, he married singer Tonie Nathan (yes, her maiden name was also Nathan,) at the age of 21.
 She was 19.
 Tonie would often say that she married Chuck for his sense of humor, and Chuck would add "...and our marriage has been one big joke ever since!"
 Chuck and Tonie were happily married for 70 Years.
 They had three sons: Paul, Larry, and Greg.

-Needing a new career, Chuck entered the interior decorating business and soon established Mr. Charles Interiors.
+Needing a new career, Charles entered the interior decorating business and soon established Mr. Charles Interiors.
 In 1962 he moved his family and business to Hacienda Heights, CA. After six years of decorating the San Gabriel Valley and Orange County with custom draperies and decorative shades, they sold everything, retired, and moved to Eugene, Oregon.

-In 1971, at age 50, Chuck changed his focus back to his first love, music.
+In 1971, at age 50, Charles changed his focus back to his first love, music.
 He then composed a fresh big band arrangement of his song "South of the Blues," and two new big band arrangements entitled "Number One," and "Charlie's Theme."
 All three were performed by the South Eugene High School Stage Band at The Reno Jazz Festival, and were later recorded by Gene Aitkin and the Lane Community College Stage Band.

-At about this time, Chuck began to assemble some select songs from the many dozens he had written over the years, for the purpose of writing a new musical comedy, "The Foursome."
+At about this time, Charles began to assemble some select songs from the many dozens he had written over the years, for the purpose of writing a new musical comedy, "The Foursome."
 It would be 30 years before the work reached production.

 During this period, Chuck also became an investment adviser.
 He believed in real money, gold and silver, and was a staunch advocate of individual rights, free markets and capitalism.
 He was an excellent advisor, making well-researched recommendations that almost always turned out right.
-Chuck saw the current currency crisis coming decades ago, and wrote hundreds of helpful articles for family, friends, and clients.
+Charles saw the current currency crisis coming decades ago, and wrote hundreds of helpful articles for family, friends, and clients.

-In September of 2001, his musical "The Foursome" was produced at The Actor's Cabaret of Eugene and, thanks to Chuck's sense of humor and musical talent, it was a local hit.
+In September of 2001, his musical "The Foursome" was produced at The Actor's Cabaret of Eugene and, thanks to Charles's sense of humor and musical talent, it was a local hit.
 "The Foursome" would be produced at the ACE again in June of 2010.
 ACE also produced a musical review of Chuck's work entitled "All About Love", which grew out of his second musical entitled "Girls and Poise."
 Then came a totally new musical, "Where the Heck's the Plot," which Chuck began in his eighties.
 ACE produced "Where the Heck's the Plot" in 2009.

 Chuck was active with his musicals until the very end.
 He struggled to stay alive because he said he had about three more weeks of musical arrangements to finish.